Motivated by connection

 Ephrem on LinkedinMotivated by connection

-As a designer, I love meeting people where they are.
+As a designer, it’s inspiring to meet people where they are.
 It makes the work meaningful and leads to outcomes that serve users and stakeholders.

 My work spans the full product cycle, from product strategy, UX and interface design to the practical realities of building.